-MPAConnect will be offering grants of up to US$8,000 in support of capacity building at site-specific marine protected areas whilst GPML-Caribe will be offering grants of up to US$15,000 in support of marine litter prevention and reduction.
-Hybrid grants of up to US$20,000 will be offered to support marine litter prevention and reduction work in marine protected areas in the Wider Caribbean Region.
+MPAConnect offered grants of up to US$8,000 in support of capacity building at site-specific marine protected areas whilst GPML-Caribe offered grants of up to US$15,000 in support of marine litter prevention and reduction.
+Hybrid grants of up to US$20,000 were offered to support marine litter prevention and reduction work in marine protected areas in the Wider Caribbean Region.

 Please note the Deadline for Application has now passed and we are no longer accepting proposals